scriptituk/xfade-easing/README.md

     -L list all transitions and easings
     -H show this usage text
     -V show this script version
+    -X use custom expressions, not the xfade API that supports xfade-easing natively by default native support is detected automatically using ffmpeg --help filter=xfade the native API adds an easing option and runs much faster e.g. xfade=duration=4:offset=1:easing=quintic-out:transition=wiperight
+       e.g. xfade=duration=5:offset=2.5:easing='cubic-bezier(.17,.67,.83,.67)' \
+            transition='gl_swap(depth=5,reflection=0.7,perspective=0.6)' (see repo README)
-    -I set ffmpeg loglevel info for -v (default: warning) -P log xfade progress percentage using print() (implies -I) -T temporary file directory (default: /tmp)
+    -I set ffmpeg loglevel to info for -v (default: warning) -P log xfade progress percentage using print() (implies -I) -T temporary file directory (default: /tmp)
-    -K keep temporary files if temporary directory is not /tmp
+    -K keep temporary files if temporary directory is not /tmp -D dump debug messages to stderr
 Notes:
     1. point the shebang path to a bash4 location (defaults to MacPorts install)
-    2. this script requires Bash 4 (2009), gawk, gsed, envsubst, ffmpeg, gnuplot, base64
+    2. this script requires Bash 4 (2009), ffmpeg, gawk, gsed, seq also gnuplot and base64 for certain functions
-    3. use ffmpeg option -filter_complex_threads 1 (slower!) because xfade expressions are not thread-safe (the st() & ld() functions use contextual allocation)
+    3. use ffmpeg option -filter_complex_threads 1 (slower!) because xfade expression vars used by st() & ld() are shared across slices, therefore not thread-safe, but -filter_complex_threads 1 is not necessary for the custom ffmpeg build
+    4. CSS easings are supported in the custom ffmpeg build but not as custom expressions
-    4. certain xfade transitions are not implemented because they perform aggregation (distance, hblur)
+    4. certain xfade transitions are not implemented as custom expressions because they perform aggregation (distance, hblur)
-    5. many GL Transitions are also ported, some of which take customisation parameters to override defaults append parameters as CSV after an = sign, e.g. -t gl_PolkaDotsCurtain=10,0.5,0.5 for 10 dots centred
+    5. many GL Transitions are also ported, some of which take customisation parameters to override defaults append parameters as CSV in parenthesis, e.g. -t 'gl_PolkaDotsCurtain(10,0.5,0.5)' for 10 dots centred
     6. many transitions do not lend themselves well to easing, and easings that overshoot (back & elastic) may cause weird effects!
 ```